 Acknowledgments: This section should start by acknowledging non-author contributions and then should provide information under the following headings:

 The authors declare no competing interests.
-This research was funded by The Nature Conservancy, York University…S.H.B. and C.J.L. formulated the ideas, M.F.M. compiled data, C.J.L. and M.F.M. analyzed data, M.F.M. wrote the manuscript, S.H.B., C.J.L. and M.F.M. discussed, revised and corrected all versions of the manuscript, S.H.B. and C.J.L. acquired the financial support for the project.
+This research was funded by The Nature Conservancy and York University.
+H.S.B. and C.J.L. formulated the ideas, M.F.M. and H.S.B. compiled data, C.J.L. and M.F.M. analyzed data, M.F.M., H.S.B., and C.J.L. wrote the manuscript.
+H.S.B. and C.J.L. acquired the financial support for the project.

 Data and materials availability: Include a note explaining any restrictions on materials, such as materials transfer agreements.
 Note accession numbers to any data relating to the paper and deposited in a public database; include a brief description of the data set or model with the number.
 If all data are in the paper and supplementary materials include the sentence “All data is available in the main text or the supplementary materials.”
 All data, code, and materials used in the analysis must be available in some form to any researcher for purposes of reproducing or extending the analysis.